OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 ## The value of a Copilot extension

 The sentiment behind the phrase "Code is written once but read many times" holds true for Octopus deployments and runbooks.
-Once your Octopus space is configured, most of your interaction is by initiating deployments, running runbooks, and viewing the results.
+Once your Octopus space is configured, most of your interaction is through initiating deployments, running runbooks, and viewing the results.

 Most DevOps team members won't spend their days in Octopus.
 For example, developers will spend most of their day in their IDE writing and testing new features.
 Octopus is a critical component of that workflow as it is responsible for deploying changes to various environments for internal teams and external customers to access.
 But often developers only need to know where their changes have been deployed or extract some useful entries from the deployment logs.